BroadcomMFD/code4z/README.md

     * Create Endevor plug-in for Zowe CLI profiles directly in Explorer for Endevor.
     * Use any Endevor profiles that you have created in the CLI in Explorer for Endevor.
   * Deprecation of support for CA Endevor Bridge for Git mappings.

-* 2020-07-01 - [Zowe Explorer](https://marketplace.visualstudio.com/items?itemName=Zowe.vscode-extension-for-zowe) (1.7) includes the following updates:

-  * Credentials check feature that allows users to update their credentials if they receive an authorization error.
-  * Profile validation feature that checks whether a profile is valid.
-  * Editing of search filters.
-  * Editing of ASCII files in USS.

-  For the comprehensive list of updates, see [Changelog](https://marketplace.visualstudio.com/items/Zowe.vscode-extension-for-zowe/changelog).

 ## Prerequisites